COMPETITIVE GOVERNANCE

 List of Sectors

-Many clauses reference and tie Sectors together.
+Many clauses reference and link Sectors together.

-Sectors 1,2,3,4, and 5 are considered the Charity System.
+Sectors 1, 2, 3, 4, and 5 are considered part of the Charity System.

 The Charity System has no obligation to assist any specific person; no person has a claim on assistance; any part of the Charity System may decline to provide charity to specific cases or groups of cases; no laws in this regard are allowed at the Sector Board level or by Rating Floors outside of fraud.

-Sectors 1,2, and 3 CRA fees fund organizational overhead; Sector 2 mandatory proportional fees fund the operations of Sectors 1, 2, and 3.
+Sectors 1, 2, and 3 CRA fees fund organizational overhead; Sector 2 mandatory proportional fees fund the operations of Sectors 1, 2, and 3.

 Sector 1.
 Charity